-- Friday 17 November, 4–5pm: Applied mathematics seminar (Yifan Wu), Alan Turing, Room TBC.
+- Friday 17 November, 4–5pm: CANCELLED: Applied mathematics seminar.

 - Tuesday 21 November, 1–4pm: Modelling project 1 (Dr Gareth Wyn Jones), Alan Turing Building.

-- Friday 24 November, 4–5pm: Applied mathematics seminar (Palav), Alan Turing, Frank Adams Room 1.
+- Friday 24 November, 4–5pm: Applied mathematics seminar (Pallav Kant), Alan Turing, Frank Adams Room 1.

-- Tuesday 28 November, 1–4pm: Modelling project 1 (Dr Gareth Wyn Jones), Humanities Bridge Street G7.
+- Tuesday 28 November, 1–4pm: Modelling project 1 (Dr Gareth Wyn Jones), Humanities Bridgeford Street G7.

 - Nothing yet, but this might change!